EastonLee/eastonlee.github.io/_posts/2017-03-23-deep-learning-with-tensorflow-by-bigdatauniversity.markdown

 The review questions and final exam are not hard at all, I've passed them with full marks.
 The lab is indeed good for learner to get hand on the Deep Learning process!
 After this course you will be familiar with TensorFlow and I encourage you to move on and learn higher level framework Keras. -->

+Update: 2017-03-24

+I think the content of this post is not proper for publishing, because most of the content is not written by me, I just wrap them up.

 * TOC
 {:toc}